Meet the Team

 Program & Volunteer Manager

 Jessica Rouke began volunteering in the field of restorative justice in 2009.
 She sat on the Board of Directors of Restorative Justice Oak Bay for three years, acted as the interim Executive Director of RJV in 2016/2017 and 2017/2018, and has been in the role of Case Worker with RJV since 2017.
 Jessica holds a PhD in Psychology and has taken many mediation and dispute resolution courses.
 In addition to her work in restorative justice, Jessica teaches at the University of Victoria, Camosun College, and Thompson Rivers University.
 Jessica is the 2018 recipient of a Victoria Community Leadership Award for her work in restorative justice.

 Carol Larsen started volunteering with RJV in 2015 and came on as a staff member in 2016.
 She has a Bachelor of Science in Nursing from the University of Victoria and Masters of Education in Counselling Psychology from the University of British Columbia.
 Carol is a clinical and family counsellor in private practice and a psycho-educational facilitator and lecturer.

 We have a group of dedicated and highly trained volunteers filling many roles in our organization.
 All of our facilitators and mentors have been extensively trained, engage in continuous development, and complete regular police information checks.
-Many of them have relevant professional backgrounds, including counselling, dispute resolution, law, and family coordination.
+Many of them have relevant professional backgrounds, including counselling, dispute resolution, law, social work, and family coordination.
 To read more about our volunteer roles, click here.